 3. Bring waterproof dry bags for all of your belongings in your backpack

-The weather is crazy and can change at any second.
+The weather in Torres Del Paine National Park is crazy and can change at any second.
 We were going to buy rain covers for our backpacks but were advised against it since the wind is so strong they act as parachutes and can blow off.

 If you arrive and need a quick fix dry bag - garbage bags will do the trick!
 We needed to cover up our bulky foam mattresses and the garbage bags worked perfectly.
 Take an extra in case one rips and for garbage.